 So you’ve been asked to sign a personal guarantee, or maybe you’ve already signed one.
 But what, exactly, is a personal guarantee, and how will it affect you?

 Chances are, if you’ve accepted business financing from a bank, credit union, online lender, or another source, you’ve been asked to sign a personal guarantee.
-This agreement (sometimes also spelled “personal guaranty”) is basically a promise that you, the business owner, are responsible for repaying a business loan should your business become unable to.
+This agreement (sometimes also spelled “personal guaranty”) is a promise that you, the business owner, are responsible for repaying a business loan should your business become unable to.

 Unfortunately, you’ll likely have to sign a personal guarantee to get business financing.
-That said, all personal guarantees are equal.
+That said, not all personal guarantees are equal.